open-telemetry/opentelemetry-specification/specification/metrics/api.md

 <a name="instrument-unit"></a>

 The `unit` is an optional string provided by the author of the instrument.
-It SHOULD be treated as an oqaque string from the API and SDK (e.g. the SDK is not expected to validate the unit of measurement, or perform the unit conversion).
+It SHOULD be treated as an opaque string from the API and SDK (e.g. the SDK is not expected to validate the unit of measurement, or perform the unit conversion).

 * If the `unit` is not provided or the `unit` is null, the API and SDK MUST make